 What is skin cancer?

-Skin cancer is cancer that occurs in any part of the skin.
-Skin cancer starts when cells in the skin become abnormal.
-These cells divide and grow to form a cancer.
+Skin cancer is cancer that starts in the cells of the skin.
 There are three main types of skin cancer.
 These are basal cell carcinoma (BCC), squamous cell carcinoma (SCC) and melanoma.

 Surgery is the most common treatment for skin cancer.
 Other treatments include: